 Here is the GPS to Indian Head trailhead and I will warn you now that for most of the hike, you will not have a good phone signal.
 But in terms of reaching it, it’s actually easy and you will need to stop at a security area to be let in.
 They’ll just confirm your reservation there and then you can park (there are bathrooms there).

-2) Starting the hike to Indian Head (mostly road walking for 3 miles):
+2) Starting the Indian Head Adirondacks trail (expect mostly road walking for the first 3 miles):

 Once you park your car, you will walk on the road that’ll take you to the trail.
 This is called Ausable Road, which is not to be mistaken with Ausable Chasm (a completely different attraction in New York which I do recommend you see).
 This road is on dirt, but it’ll take you past a golf course and resort.

-3) Getting off Lake Road and into the hike to Indian Head (red trail):
+3) Getting off Lake Road (3 miles in) and into the hike to Indian Head (red trail):

 At around 3 miles into the hike, you will come across a trail sign to Gillbrook Trail (red trail, to your left).
 Take that to continue.